 Other Useful Scribble Features

-Scribble brings Shape recognition to iPadOS 14.
+Scribble brings Shape recognition to iPad.
 This lets you convert a drawing to a geometrically perfect shape.

 For instance, use your Apple Pencil to draw a circle and then hold down your Apple pencil to see the circle transform into a perfectly round one.
 This is incredibly useful when creating diagrams.